jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/jules_snow.nml.rst

       Constant density of lying snow (kg m\ :sup:`-3`).

-      This value is used if :nml:mem:`nsmax` = 0, in which case all snow is modelled as a single layer of constant density.
-If :nml:mem:`nsmax` > 0, snow density is prognostic.
+      If :nml:mem:`nsmax` = 0, snow is modelled as a single layer of constant density using this value.

+      If :nml:mem:`nsmax` > 0, snow density is prognostic, except for snow on the canopy when :nml:mem:`cansnowpft` is TRUE, and for thin layers of snow when :nml:mem:`nsmax` > 0.

    .. nml:member:: rho_snow_fresh